PicassoCT/MOSAIC/README.md

 One bad apple squeezed, will spill those s/he trained and whoever, wherever trained her.
 And you can go from there, if there is still time, there must be still time..

 And when the time runs out, the world ends.
-Chaos ensues, protestors riot, friend turns against friend Militias search the city for the rocket, while others flee the conflict-zone
+Chaos ensues, protestors riot, friend turns against friend, while the optimists still loot.
+Militias search the city, while the others flee the conflict-zone.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen15.png "")

-In the end, they all try to run - even the most blatant madmen, runs from guilt, his home, his cell..

-But nothing and noone is what is yet to come.

-Gods firey thumb will come down upon it.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen8.png "")

 Sometimes there is barely enough time for some condemned Gig-Worker to realize what they have assembled for that ever anonymous, ever absent employer.
 For the future is a tricky place, filled with double-crosses and dangers.

-Maybe there never was a cult-leader and all you followed was a long forgotten AI.
+Maybe there never was a cult-leader and all you followed was a long forgotten AI living in some abandoned serverfarm?
-It could all be just a bad dream, something to wak up from and rub out of your eyes.
+It could all be just a bad dream, something to wake up from and rub out of your eyes.
 Then it comes, a deafening roar,  a noise to end all noises.
-On a pillar of fire rises your ideals, your work to judge you.
+A pillar of fire rises, tempting the world to judge you.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen14.png "")

-Then the hammer, comes down- on good and evil alike.
+After that the hammer, comes down - on good and evil alike.
 A nuke, a godrod.
+Let there be light.

 A eye for a eye, a city for a city.

-So it has been, so it shall always be.

-Men is men a end.
+Men is men a wulf till the end.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen11.png "")